By Liliana Usvat

 Ducks and geese that nest in the wetland also cross the road when moving their broods to seek feeding opportunities.
 The sheet-pile retaining walls reduced the incidence of roadkill, by preventing the animals from actually gaining access to the road surface itself.

-Wildlife viewing and walking in the non-winter months, and ice-skating in the winter have historically been the primary human activities associated with the McKenzie Wetland Complex.
+and ice-skating in the winter have historically been the

 No comments: